using CalculusWithJulia

 The Bolzano theorem assumes a continuous function \(f\), and when applicable, yields an algorithm to find a guaranteed zero.

 However, the algorithm itself does not know that the function is continuous or not, only that the function changes sign.
-As such, it can produce answers that are not “zeros” when used with discontinuous functions.
+As such, it can produce useful answers that are not “zeros” when applied to discontinuous functions.

 The concept of continuity, if needed, must be verified by the user of the algorithm.

-We have seen this when plotting rational functions or functions with vertical asymptotes.
+We have remarked on this discreteness when plotting rational functions or functions with vertical asymptotes.
 The default algorithms just connect points with lines.
-The user must manage the discontinuity (by assigning some values NaN, say); the algorithms used do not.
+The user must manage the discontinuity (by assigning some values NaN

 In this particular case, the bisection algorithm can still be fruitful even when the function is not continuous, as the algorithm will yield information about crossing values of \(0\), possibly at discontinuities.
 But the user of the algorithm must be aware that the answers are only guaranteed to be zeros of the function if the function is continuous and the algorithm did not check for that assumption.